 Lecture loads, including introductory talks, industrial talks and transferable skills workshops, are as scheduled in the General Scheme of Lectures, which can be viewed on the Oxford Materials website.
 For the Materials Options you will select three 12h courses per term (MT & HT of the third year).
-Students who have transferred to the 3 year BA (Hons) degree will take a smaller set.
+Students who have transferred to the 3 year BA (Hons) degree at the start of Y3 will take a smaller set.